 As a storyteller, you might put safety cones around certain topics to avoid pitfalls.
 The parameters that “protect” you, however, can also limit you.
 If Brandes had opted for caution instead of attempting thematic tactics other authors had struggled with, she would have produced a good story—but it probably wouldn’t have been as fascinating.

 Being a proficient Christian storyteller means boldly addressing difficult themes even if you make mistakes.
 Milquetoast storytelling won’t influence the culture.
 Crafting meaningful stories may require you to cut restraints and install new ones.

 The risk is great.
 But, as Fawkes proves, so is the reward.

 Return on Wednesday to read Brandon Miller’s insights on what Fawkes teaches about honest storytelling.
-In the meantime, enter our giveaway below to win a signed copy of Fawkes along with book swag!
+In the meantime, we’d love to hear your thoughts.
+What tropes in Christian fiction do you feel could be done better?